nnail0/cachelab-b-f25/datalab-b-exp.typ

 The model's winning strategy proved to be somewhat successful, but after looking at what it took to hit the target miss rate in the human-generated code, this makes sense.
 From what we can understand of the code, it followed three major phases:
 + Handled the first four rows of each _8x8_ block in a standard fashion, starting from the top left.
 + Switched to a different strategy that involved breaking it down into further _4x4_ blocks and transposing them in a specific order.
 This seemed to handle two or three of the four _4x4_ blocks that the the code partitioned off.
-This was the only section of code out of the three cases that used the eight extra variables alotted to it.
+This was the only section of code out of the three cases that used the eight extra variables allotted to it.
 + Finished off the final _4x4_ block with a more standard transpose techniques.

 ==== _61x67_